cilantroh20/movieproject/README.md

 #Movie Trailer Website

 The movie trailer website is a simple python coded file, it lets people see a few of my personal favorite movies.
-It uses one class, a def, class variables, constructors, instane methods(self), etc. There are three files, imported onto one.
+It uses a class, a def, class variables, constructors, instane methods(self), etc. There are three files, imported onto one(media.py file which holds the class, entertainment.py a seperate file for the instances, and a fresh_tomatoes.py for the desgin and functionality)

 ##Documentation